Post Op: Recovery & Depression After Back Surgery

 The recovery process can be hardest of all for the chronic back pain patient whether you're undergoing a spinal fusion, laminectomy, or another back and spine procedure.
 You want to feel better, maybe you do feel better, but per doctor's orders, you have to rest.
 This may cause a domino effect not only for you but for your support system.
 Resting means you cannot complete daily chores or even work, placing a little more stress on you and your loved ones.

 Do not feel guilty.
 They love you after all and want you to recover.
 It's a slow process.
-One day a time.
+One day at a time.
 You want to continue with your daily routine, but you know for the sake of a full recovery, it's wise to rest and heal.

 In order to talk about recovery and how it affects everyone around you, you need to discuss depression with your caregivers too.
 Depression after any back or spine surgery is not abnormal.
 Unfortunately, it's not something that is widely spoken about.
 Your support team needs to not only help you get around the house but also inside your head.